It’s been a year since our first (only, so far) trip to Paris. Visiting Notre Dame Cathedral an the Eiffel Tower, eating the baguettes… ahhhh….

 Not sure those 347 steps are worth the trouble?
 Maybe these will convince you!

-Not only would you “meet” a gargoyle up close, you would also experience sweeping vistas of the entire city.
-The river, centuries of architecture, the Eiffel Tower and the golden dome of Les Invalides in the distance.
+Not only would you “meet” a Notre Dame gargoyle up close, you would also experience sweeping vistas of historic Paris, France.
+The Seine River, centuries of architecture, the Eiffel Tower and the golden dome of Les Invalides in the distance.
 Simply breath-taking.

-Of course, you also get to see this (adorable girl not included) tiny door that leads to the immense bell Emmanuel.
+Of course, you also get to see this (adorable girl not included) tiny door that leads to the immense Notre Dame bell tower and the Bell Emmanuel.

 - Exploring the main cathedral is free and open to the public every day.

-- Cost to climb the Tower (as of this post): 8 euros for adults, 5 euro for those between 18-25, and free for children under 18.
+- Notre Dame entrance fee to climb the tower (as of this post): 8 euros for adults, 5 euro for those between 18-25, and free for children under 18.

-- The Tower Climb is included in the Paris Museum Pass.
+- The Notre Dame Bell Tower tour is included in the Paris Museum Pass.

 - Allow an hour for your climb and exploration at the top.
 That does not count the wait in line!
 (See next point)

-- Arrive EARLY!
+- Unless you purchase a Notre Dame Tower skip the line package, arrive EARLY!
 Because the number of people who can climb the Tower at one time is limited, the wait is very long.

 - If you get stuck in line like we did, enjoy some of the nearby street food, get to know your neighbors, and/or practice your best gargoyle impression.
 Make the wait fun!